angular/angular/aio/content/guide/testing-components-scenarios.md

 Stubbed `RouterLink` tests can confirm that a component with links and an outlet is setup properly, that the component has the links it should have, and that they are all pointing in the expected direction.
-These tests do not concern whether the app will succeed in navigating to the target component when the user clicks a link.
+These tests do not concern whether the application will succeed in navigating to the target component when the user clicks a link.

 Stubbing the RouterLink and RouterOutlet is the best option for such limited testing goals.
 Relying on the real router would make them brittle.